ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- NEW: Added demos regarding WSPI, serial nor driver and MFS.
 - NEW: Modified the serial nor driver to work with WSPI instead of QSPI, improved it in several way, simplicity mainly.
-Added a demo for WSPI with serial nor driver.
 - NEW: Added an STM32 QUADSPIv1 implementation for WSPI.
 - NEW: Added a new WSPI driver model to HAL, it is a redesign of the existing QSPI for generic "Wide SPI" interfaces.
 It now supports up